GuccioGucci/contented/README.md

 #### `match(value)`

 A run-time representation of the narrowest type that can be constructed from `value`.
-Hence, coercions to `match(value)` can succeed only if `value` is provided as an input.
+Hence, coercions to `match(value)` succeed only when `value` is provided as an input.

 ```typescript
 import { match, coerceTo } from 'contented';